vitekign/Mortgage/README.md

 Without thorough, complete and precise information it is impossible to build an expert system.
 So, the first step was to contact my expert engineer, trying to explain what I am about to build.
 The engineer, for this project, was Seth Robinson, at the time working as a loan officer.
 During our first talk, he explained to me the life cycle of mortgage decision making.
 The first step is to collect information and pass it to a mortgage underwriter.
 If the mortgage underwriter gives a positive YES/NO, then no additional human help is needed to finalize the deal.
 However, in some cases, the mortgage underwriter cannot decide whether to approve or not.
 In such cases, the applications are passed to loan officers for the final consideration and decision.

 After being able to see the big picture, we moved towards constructing a flowchart of the whole process.
 We quickly figured out that the most significant data which can profoundly affect the decision tree path is an applicant's credit score.
-The lowest range of score is between 450 and up to 640.
+The lowest range of score is between 450 and 640.
 If the applicant falls in this range then it indicates one of the following cases:

 1. The applicant has a history of bankruptcies.